valmat/rotate_detection/readme.md

-# Detecting the rotation angle of scanned documents
+# Detecting rotation angle on scanned documents

 Detects the rotation of scanned documents.